 Requirements

 I’ll assume you already have Proxmox 7.2 installed.
-You also need a real Mac available in order to build the installer and fetch the OSK key.
+You also need a real Mac available in order to fetch the OSK key.

 Ventura now requires that your CPU has support for AVX2, so for Intel your CPU would have to be at least as new as Haswell.
 However, I have added the CryptexFixup kext to work around this restriction and allow Ventura to be used even on CPUs that don’t have AVX2 support (and merely support SSE 4.2 and AVX1).
 Note that the AMD graphics card drivers won’t work in this situation, and other apps that assume AVX2 is present could break too!
 Please see the CryptexFixup readme for details.